Advanced solo canoeing course

-The advanced solo canoeing course starts at 10:00am on saturday morning at Zonnemaire (NL) for open water and Maaseik (B) or Barvaux (B) for moving water and ends on sunday at 4:00pm.
-The location is selected some days in advance depending on the weather forecast and water levels on the Meuse.
+The advanced solo canoeing course starts at 10:00am on Saturday morning at Zonnemaire (NL) for open water and Maaseik (B) or Barvaux (B) for moving water and ends on Sunday at 4:00pm.
+The location is selected some days in advance depending on the weather forecast and water levels.
 We will be staying on a small camping next to the water.

 The Open Canoeing Skills B Diploma is the follow up of the Open Canoeing Skills A Diploma.
 The emphasis is much more on the technically correct execution of the strokes and on the profound understanding of the art of open canoeing.
 The general criteria that are taken into account are: is the goal being achieved, is safety guaranteed and is there sufficient insight into the whole picture.
 The holder of this certificate is able to safely paddle canoe trips on more challenging water and in less favorable conditions.
 Candidates can take the test while paddling solo or in tandem and must be able to demonstrate that she or he has sufficient swimming skills.
 To take the exam the candidate must have paddled a canoe trip of at least 9 km and the candidate must hold the Open Canoeing Skills A Diploma.

 Upon successful completion of the tandem canoeing beginners course it is possible to take an exam.
 Your instructor will advise you at the end of the day whether it is useful to participate in this exam.
 It takes approximately four hours and consists of practice and theory.
 Upon successful completion the participant receives an official certificate from the Royal Dutch Watersports Association.
 This demonstrates that you have mastered the skills below.

 - Transport the canoe in different ways over land to the water

 - Properly lift the canoe into the water

 - Get in, for tandems in the correct order

 - Demonstrate an efficient forward stroke in a variety of ways